 Tip leek and silverbeet mixture into a bowl and leave to cool.
-Wash your pan!
+Wipe out your pan.

-In a Nutribullet blend eggs, parsley and parmesan till well combine.
+In a Nutribullet blend eggs, parsley and parmesan until well combined.
 It should take less than 30 seconds.

 Liberally butter your clean and cool Legacy Pan then scatter half the sesame seeds over the base and sides of the pan.